Fix & Identify Largest Contentful Paint (LCP) Issues

 The universal solution to Resource Load Delay is to ensure your LCP resource is both discoverable in the initial HTML markup and given a high priority by the browser.
 Here's how to achieve that:

-• Control the Load Order with `preload`: If you cannot make the LCP resource directly discoverable (a common issue with fonts or CSS background images), the next best solution is to use <link rel="preload">.
-This tag acts as an explicit instruction in your HTML <head>, telling the browser to start downloading a critical resource much earlier than it would have found it naturally.
-This is essential for changing the absolute load order, ensuring your LCP image or font is enqueued before less critical resources like asynchronous JavaScript files.
+preload: If you cannot make the LCP resource directly discoverable (a common issue with fonts or CSS background images), the next best solution is to use<link rel="preload">.
+This tag acts as an explicit instruction in your HTML<head>, telling the browser to start downloading a critical resource much earlier than it would have found it naturally.
+For implementation details and examples, see our guide on how to preload the LCP image. - Ensure High Priority with

 Platform-Specific Load Delay Fixes